EtienneHanelt/etiennehanelt.github.io/index.md

 I study how authoritarian governments demolish democracy and the rule of law and what can be done to stop them.
 I'm a political scientist interested in democratic backsliding, especially in Central Eastern Europe, European Union politics, and judicial politics.
 In particular, I study elite decision-making in various contexts, creating academic work with policy relevance.

-I'm a researcher at the Judicial Studies Institute (JUSTIN) at Masaryk University, where I work on the ERC Consolidator Grant project [INFINITY](https://justin.law.muni.cz/en/projects/infinity-2021-2026) – 'Informal Judicial Institutions: Invisible Determinants of Democratic Decay'.
-In April 2024, I joined [Verfassungsblog's Thuringia project](https://verfassungsblog.de/thuringen-projekt/).
-There, I study scenarios of subnational power grabs of authoritarian populist parties.
+In April 2024, I joined Verfassungsblog and worked first on the [Thuringia project](https://verfassungsblog.de/thuringen-projekt/) and now on the Judiciary project, studying scenarios of power grabs of authoritarian populist parties.
 I'm also a DPhil candidate at the [University of Oxford](https://www.law.ox.ac.uk/people/etienne-hanelt) and Wolfson College and write my thesis on the 'Supranational Tug of War' between backsliding member state governments and the European Union.
 I am a [re:constitution fellow 2024/25](https://www.reconstitution.eu/en/fellows/detail/20242025/etienne-hanelt), pursuing my project 'Castles of Illiberal Thought and Mercenary Thinkers: Academic Legitimation of Authoritarian Politics in Hungary'.
+From September 2021 to January 2025, I worked as a researcher at the Judicial Studies Institute (JUSTIN) at Masaryk University.
+I worked there on the ERC Consolidator Grant project [INFINITY](https://justin.law.muni.cz/en/projects/infinity-2021-2026) – 'Informal Judicial Institutions: Invisible Determinants of Democratic Decay'.

 At the University of Oxford, I was one of the founders and convenors of a graduate discussion group  (_OxonCourts_) that served as an interdisciplinary forum for researchers working on judicial institutions across the University.
 I represented for 3 years non-tenured researchers and graduate students at Wolfson College.
 This involved me in virtually all aspects of College governance and strategy.
 In 2019, I was elected as the Chair of the General Meeting – the Common Room President – and participated in this capacity in many committees dealing with issues as diverse as academic affairs, communications, the College premises, equality and welfare as well as social and cultural matters.
 I was also twice elected to the Governing Body (2019–21) and served for two years on the General Purposes Committee (2018–20).